A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 The elderly man at the table spoke up.
 "You gave up training dogs when you saw which way the wind was blowing, boy.
 What can you do about it now?"

 Oskar shook his grizzled head.
 "I do not know yet.
 But I must do something.
 The dogs at the training school—they are being trained as killers, Vater."

 The elderly man looked down at his trembling hands as he tried to fill his pipe, and said nothing.
 Maria stepped back from the dog in alarm.

 "You have brought a killer into our house?"

-"No, no," Oskar assured her.
+"Nein, nein," Oskar reassured her.
 "I brought him home to treat his torn paw, but his handlers are not pleased with his performance so far; they told me to destroy him if his paw will not fully heal.
 Apparently he is not properly obedient, and is aggressive toward his handlers.
 They do not want to spend excessive time training a dog who will not react as they wish."

 "Grieving, Oskar?"
 Curious, Maria approached the dog again.

-The dog looked up at him, and although Oskar could not know it, there were tears in the creature's eyes.
+The dog looked up at him, and although Oskar did not realize it, there were tears in the creature's eyes.

 "We won't," said Oskar.
-"How sad it is that his paw will never heal properly, and I will have to destroy him."
+"How sad it is that his paw will never heal properly, and that I shall have to destroy him."